bagggage/bamos/README.md

 # BamOS

-BamOS is an open-source operating system project written in the Zig programming language.
+It is an open-source operating system project written in the Zig programming language.

 BamOS does not introduce new standards but strives for the best possible implementation of existing ones.

 ## Overview

 The main feature and goal of this project is to develop a lightweight and extremely fast operating system with a well-documented, concise, and simple codebase, as much as possible.

 It aims to include native support for multiple system ABIs between the kernel and user space (GNU/Linux, Windows NT, etc.) simultaneously.
 This should significantly improve the user experience and simplify the work for software developers.

 ## Why Zig?

 Despite the familiar and established languages like C/C++ or the possibly safer Rust, our choice is Zig.

 Zig is simple enough to be more maintainable than Rust while offering a safer and more functional alternative to C/C++.
 Zig allows generating high-speed and optimized machine code, and one of its main advantages is the build system, which makes the compilation process seamless and incredibly simple.

 To create a kernel executable, all you need is the source code, the Zig compiler, and the command `zig build kernel`.

 ## Documentation